How to Find the Best Entry Level Road Bike On a Budget

 2 – Assess Your Riding Style

-In order to determine the best road bike that compliments your riding style, it’s important to answer a few key questions.
-Do you have a need for speed and wish to set new personal racing records?
-Or would you rather ride in style with your local bicycle club at a leisurely clip?
 Do you need a dependable bicycle to navigate the elements as you commute to work?
 Or do you have visions of riding your bicycle around the world with all of your belongings strapped to the frame?
 Your answers will reveal important insights as to which frame geometry and material best suit your riding style.

-While road bicycles may look similar to each other, there are three types of styles that offer subtle and important differences.
+While road bicycles may look similar to each other, three types of styles offer subtle and important differences.
 Competitive racers looking to break personal records are best paired with carbon fiber performance race bikes designed to optimize aerodynamics, offer responsive steering, and are made with the lightest frame materials on the market.
-For the non-racing crowd cycling less than 150 miles a week, consider aluminum or carbon fiber recreational frames that offer a more relaxed and upright steering position.
-Commuters and bicycle touring enthusiasts are encouraged to explore drop bar or flat bar steel frames with a more upright and relaxed riding position making it easier to look around to observe traffic or nature.

-Buyer’s Tip: You can see significant savings if you invest in an aluminum or steel recreational road frame.
+Tip: You can see significant savings if you invest in an aluminum or steel recreational road frame.
 You are highly encouraged to go this route unless you are planning to compete in road-bike racing or triathlons.

 Riding road bikes together